kolanos/vaporize/docs/gettingstarted.rst

     with the word "Windows" cost extra.
 Check the Rackspace Cloud website for details.

-I'm partial to UBuntu Server myself, so lets choose option 22:
+I'm partial to Ubuntu Server myself, so let's choose option 22:

     >>> image = images[22]